bbauska/UofM-Intro-CSS3/README.md

 most recent lectures.

-If you are an experienced web designer you may certainly prefer a different method, probably even a \"better\" method.
+If you are an experienced web designer you may certainly prefer a different method, probably even a &quot;better&quot; method.
 But for now, I am going to stick to the most basic of properties.
 I encourage you to post in the discussion sections if you want to share alternate methods.